hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Quo –** os quo

-You ask me: *may I, for example, substitute “ios” for “os is”, “ias” for “as ia”, “tal” for “os tel”, “quos” for “os quod” and so on?* It’s preferable that you don't do that.
+You ask me: *may I, for example, substitute “ios” for “os is”, “ias” for “as ia”, “tal” for “os tel”, “quos” for “os quod” and so on?* It's preferable that you don't do that.

 Let's see some examples